nwicki/SMGP-2021/assignment6/README.md

 ## 6. UI
 **Worked on by**: Whole group

 To ensure modularity, the GUI contains a menu bar for selecting the desired menu.
 Each menu is associated with a specific task of the pipeline and can be viewed as an application on its own.
-There are five menus:
+There are six menus:

 + **Viewer**: shows the default viewer menu.
 It is possible to select this menu without loosing the ongoing task.
 + **Preprocessing**
 + **Landmark Selection**
 + **Face Registration** (rigid & non-rigid alignment)
 + **PCA Computation**
++ **Bonus Task 2**

 ### Preprocessing UI